 However, before creating dimensions it is useful to look into the raw data to understand what data you have available and how it looks.

-Hitting the "Dimensions and metrics" button above the table opens up the dimension selector which lets you choose what you want as rows in the table.
+Hitting the "Dimensions" button above the table opens up the dimension selector which lets you choose what you want as rows in the table.
 Under the headline "Data Source dimensions" you'll find the segmentations your raw data comes with.

 If you, for instance, select Connection type and Ad campaign name as your two dimensions the table will show two columns with dimension values, listing all campaign names found in your ad accounts along with each campaign's connection type: